andyneff/diamond/README.md

 2. Search the dynamically-linked dependencies of the executable in a breadth-first manner.
 3. Search the dynamically-linked dependencies of the dlopen'd shared library in a breadth-first manner.
 These symbols belong to a private link chain and cannot be used to bind symbols in other dlopen's.

-NOTE Although not recommended, if `RTLD_GLOBAL` is set (in contrast to `RTLD_LOCAL`, which is the default), `dlopen` will load symbols into the global namespace.
+NOTE Although not recommended, if the `RTLD_GLOBAL` flag is set (in contrast to `RTLD_LOCAL`, which is the default), `dlopen` will load symbols into the global namespace.
 There are other `ld` flags as well that can affect linking like `RTLD_DEEPBIND`, but also flags that can be set in the shared object when linking it together like `DF_SYMBOLIC`.
 These flags are also not recommended.
 [2]

 # Tests